 When Fonzie Fever Swept The Nation

 Harry Irving Winkler was born October 30, 1945 in New York City, per Biography.
 He decided to be an actor by the age of 14 and attended Emerson College followed by Yale School of Drama.
-After starting out in New York auditioning for Broadway, Winkler moved to Los Angeles in 1973 to try getting into television.
-After years of small roles, he decided to leave Hollywood and return to New York, but did one last audition for director Garry Marshall’s new sitcom set in 1950s Milwaukee, Wisconsin and won the part of Fonzie.
+After starting out in New York auditioning for Broadway, Winkler moved to Los Angeles in 1973.
+This try getting into television.
+After years of small roles, he decided to leave Hollywood and return to New York.
+But did one last audition for director Garry Marshall’s new sitcom set in 1950s Milwaukee, Wisconsin and won the part of Fonzie.
 He debuted on January 15, 1974.

-Happy Days had a winning cast who all worked well together, including Tom Bosley as Howard Cunningham, Marion Ross as Marion Cunningham, future director Ron Howard as their son Richie Cunningham, Erin Moran as his sister Joanie, Scott Baio as her boyfriend Chachi, and Anson Williams and Don Most as Richie’s pals Potsie and Ralph Malph, per the IMDB.
-The show was supposed to focus on Richie’s life as a typical 1950s high school kid getting into scrapes and learning life lessons, and Fonzie was a secondary character with few lines.
-However, fans fell for Richie’s cool, older greaser friend the Fonz and “Fonzie Fever” swept the country; Winkler soon received top billing alongside his co-star Ron Howard.
+Happy Days had a winning cast who all worked well together.
+Including Tom Bosley as Howard Cunningham, Marion Ross as Marion Cunningham, future director Ron Howard as their son Richie Cunningham, Erin Moran as his sister Joanie, Scott Baio as her boyfriend Chachi, and Anson Williams and Don Most as Richie’s pals Potsie and Ralph Malph, per the IMDB.
+The show was supposed to focus on Richie’s life as a typical 1950s high school kid getting into scrapes and learning life lessons.
+Fonzie was a secondary character with few lines.
+However, fans fell for Richie’s cool, older greaser friend the Fonz and “Fonzie Fever” swept the country.
+Winkler soon received top billing alongside his co-star Ron Howard.

 “Happy Days” Intro